sousajunior/music-genre-classification/README.md

 **To customize the network models:**

-The trained network models are the ".h5" files, and if you want to change some model, it is only necessary to change the correspondent `classifier.py` file and run it.
-After run it, it will save your new network model and after that you can enjoy your custom model running the `predict_genre.py`.
+The trained network models are the ".h5" files, and if you want to change some model, it is only necessary to change the correspondent `classifier.py` file and run it (e.g., `cnn_genre_classifier.py`).
+After run it, it will save your new network model generating a new ".h5" and after that you can enjoy your custom model running the `predict_genre.py`.